VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Conclusion

 \section{Conclusion}

 In this paper, we propose a new network, VideoFACT, to detect and localize a broad range of video forgeries and manipulations.
-Our network does this by utilizing both forensic embeddings to capture traces left by manipulation, context embeddings to exploit forensic traces' conditional dependencies upon scene content, and spatial attention provided by a deep, transformer-based attention mechanism.
+Our network does this by utilizing both forensic embeddings to capture traces left by manipulation, context embeddings to control for variation in forensic traces caused by video coding, and a deep self-attention mechanism to estimate the local quality and relevance of forensic embeddings.
 We create several new video forgery datasets, which we used along with the Adobe VideoSham dataset to experimentally evaluate our network's performance.
 Our results show that our proposed network is able to identify a diverse set of video forgeries, including those not encountered during training.
 Furthermore, our results show that existing image forensic networks largely fail to identify fake content in video.

 {

 }